 The lankiness and unsightly shape are avoided with regular pruning and pinching during its growing season.

 Joseph’s Coat Plant Uses

-This plant works well when used as a ground cover, bedding plant, borders, and along pathways and sidewalks.
+This plant works well when used as a ground cover or bedding plant in borders, garden beds, and along pathways and sidewalks.

-This makes an excellent houseplant when growing in hanging baskets and containers.
+This makes an excellent houseplant when growing in hanging baskets and outdoor containers.

 Its striking floorage color adds appeal to any dull corner and adds a bold touch to tabletops, desks, and other such surfaces.

-Its unique textured and colored leaves go well with almost every houseplant.
+Its unique textured and colored leaves also go well with almost every houseplant.